Window Energy Ratings Explained

 Building regulations currently require all new homes in England and Wales to have windows with a minimum ‘C’ WER rating.

 At Securahome we fit ‘A’ rated windows as standard.
-Our windows are rigorously tested to withstand the European climate, keeping you warm, safe and comfortable in your home, whatever the weather.
+All of our windows are rigorously tested to withstand the European climate.
+This ensures keeping you warm, safe and comfortable in your home, whatever the weather.